hazelcast/hazelcast-cpp-client/README.md

 ### 1.4.2.1 Cluster Name

-You only need to provide the name of the cluster if it is explicitly configured at the server side (otherwise the default value of `dev` is used).
+You only need to provide the name of the cluster if it is explicitly configured on the server side (otherwise the default value of `dev` is used).

 ```C++
     hazelcast::client::client_config config;